I am Matthew Rudd.

 I am a brand designer.

-My job is to help you stand out in a noisy world.
+I will help you stand out in a noisy world.
 I work at the intersection of design, art and technology to create brands that are playful and beautiful.

 Twofour rebrand